-The Canelo Project is a small non-profit organization, that we, Bill and Athena Steen founded in 1989 and whose work centers on the theme – Connecting People, Culture and Nature.
+The Canelo Project is a small non-profit organization, founded by Bill and Athena Steen in 1989 and whose work centers on the theme – Connecting People, Culture and Nature.

 The Canelo Project is both a family-based community and an applied educational center that gives people hands-on experience on a lifestyle that aims to be sustainable.

 It is an ongoing exploration of living, growing food, and building that creates friendship, beauty and simplicity.

 While we aim to create integrated living systems, our ultimate goal is to cultivate our own and others' partnership with nature, cultures, and one another.

 view Patagonia's film on our family story:

 The Canelo Project grew out of our love for the place we live – Canelo.
 Here, amidst creeks lined with cottonwoods and rolling hills of native grasses, we have shaped and nurtured our 40-acre homestead into a place of learning, demonstration and exploration.

 We create opportunities for learning and sharing, such as workshops, tours, books, videos, and community projects, with a focus on place-based living, building and art.
 While most of the work we are known for is building, we also actively explore growing and working with native plants and foods of our region.

 Much of what we do is influenced by our roots and the connections we have to the southwestern United States.
 Athena comes from a background of New Mexican, Native American potters, sculptors and educators, Bill from southern Arizona and northern Sonora, Mexico.
 We seek to balance the wisdom and skills of the past with that which has value today.